larq/compute-engine/docs/index.md

 1. **Build the LCE**

-    The LCE documentation provides the build instructions for [Andorid](./build_android.md), [ARM64-based boards](./build_arm64.md) such as Raspberry Pi or [x86-based](./build_x86.md) machines.
+    The LCE documentation provides the build instructions for [Andorid](./build_android.md) and [ARM64-based boards](./build_arm.md) such as Raspberry Pi.
     Please follow the provided instructions to create a native LCE build or cross-compile for one of the supported targets.

 1. **Pick a Larq model**